UConn Huskies football statistical leaders

 Donald Brown is Connecticut's all-time rushing leader.

-The UConn Huskies football statistical leaders are individual statistical leaders of the Connecticut Huskies football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
+The UConn Huskies football statistical are individual statistical leaders of the UConn Huskies football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Huskies represent the University of Connecticut in the NCAA's American Athletic Conference.
+The Huskies represent the University of Connecticut in the NCAA as a Division I FBS independent.

-Although Connecticut began competing in intercollegiate football in 1896, the school's official record book considers the "modern era" to have begun in 1952.
+Although UConn began competing in intercollegiate football in 1896, the school's official record book considers the "modern era" to have begun in 1952.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: